Skip to content

 Standard nut

 A well executed standard nut holds the strings slightly above the frets (typical clearance is 0.1 mm).
-Despite the bridge compensation is correct (notes are in tune at 12th fret), on all the other frets there are relatively large intonation errors.
+Despite the bridge compensation is correct (notes are in tune at 12th fret), there are relatively large intonation errors on all the other frets.

 Zero fret

-A zero fret allows to have zero clearance and slightly enhances the tuning on the first frets but, overall, the situation is very similar to that of a regular, well executed, standard nut.
+A zero fret allows for zero clearance above the other frets and slightly enhances the intonation with respect to a standard nut.
+Hovever, the overall intonation errors are close to those of a regular, well executed, standard nut.

 Compensated nut